Vaper's Cough, Tell me about it !

 Reduce your nicotine level - a common issue that causes vaper’s cough is using an e-liquid with too high a nicotine level.
 Try reducing your nicotine strength a little and see if it helps

-Try a different inhalation technique - there are numerous inhalation techniques you can try (we blogged about them here), so experiment with other techniques to see if this resolves the issue
+Try different inhalation techniques such as, mouth to lung and direct to lung - there are numerous inhalation techniques you can try (we have blogged about vaping inhalation techniques), so experiment with other vaping methods to see if this resolves the issue